inductiva/inductiva/docs-sources/delft3d/delft3d-flow-wave-coupling.md

 	Number of output files:   76

 Estimated computation cost (US$): 0.0023 US$

-Go to https://console.inductiva.ai/tasks/975yio4uujcz7hssjszbdupdi for more details.
 ```

-As you can see in the "In Progress" line, the part of the timeline that represents the actual execution of the simulation,
+As you can see in the "In Progress" line, the part of the timeline that represents the actual execution of
-the core computation time of this simulation was approximately 85.2 seconds.
+the simulation, the core computation time of this simulation was approximately 85.2 seconds.

-It's that simple!
+And that’s it — you’re now ready to run coupled FLOW-WAVE simulations using Delft3D on the cloud with Inductiva!